sarabDevOps/pands-project/README.md

 ## The project is made for as a part of college work - Module -> Programming and Scripting

 ### Project Overview

+#### Iris Dataset Exploratory Data Analysis (EDA)
+This repository contains Python code for performing Exploratory Data Analysis (EDA) on the Iris dataset.
+The analysis includes generating summary statistics, creating histograms, scatter plots, and a correlation heatmap for the numeric variables.

 #### Dataset
 The UCI Machine Learning Repository provides 150 samples of iris flowers with four features: sepal length, sepal width, petal length, and petal width.
 These samples make up the Iris dataset.
 One of the three species—Iris setosa, Iris versicolor, or Iris virginica—represents each sample.